forsterseb/HeartPage/readme.md

 flask run
 ```
 ## Display page in OBS
 In OBS add those URLs as a new Source -> Browser.
+(Black part of images is transparent in webpage.)

 |url|description|preview|
 |---|---|---|